-''' $ datalad run -m "commit message here" --input "path/to/input/" --output
+''' $ datalad run -m "commit message here" --input "path/to/input/" --output "path/to/

-$''path/to/output" "command" '''
+→output" "command" '''

 - Anything specified as input will be retrieved if necessary with a datalad get prior to command execution.
 Anything specified as output will be unlocked prior to modifications. - It is good practice to specify input and output to ensure that a datalad rerun works, and to capture the relevant elements of a computation in a machine-readable record.
-If you want to spare yourself preparation time in case everything is already retrieved and unlocked, you can use --assume-ready {input|output|both} to skip a check on whether inputs are already present or outputs already unlocked (requires DataLad version 0.14.1 or later).
+If you want to spare yourself preparation time in case everything is already retrieved and unlocked, you can use --assume-ready {input|output|both} to skip a check on whether inputs are already present or outputs already unlocked (requires DataLad version 0.14.1 or later). - Getting and unlocking content is not only convenient for yourself, but enormously helpful for anyone you share your dataset with, but this will be demonstrated in an upcoming section in detail. - To execute a datalad run or datalad rerun, a datalad status either needs to report that the dataset has no uncommitted changes (the dataset state should be "clean"), or the command needs to be extended with the --explicit option.

-Fig. 1: Overview of datalad run.
+Fig. 7.1: Overview of datalad run.